iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 - Stunts mod for Battlefield 3: Venice Unleashed
 - https://github.com/MajorVictory/VU-MajorsMod

+## FlashHit Full revamped and code optimized version
+- This release is now in it own repo instance.

 # Modded version:
 ## iamadeadpixel
 - Make things go more fun and kinky